Coral reef: Coralline algae

 Coralline algae are important contributors to reef structure.
 Although their mineral deposition rates are much slower than corals, they are more tolerant of rough wave-action, and so help to create a protective crust over those parts of the reef subjected to the greatest forces by waves, such as the reef front facing the open ocean.
 They also strengthen the reef structure by depositing limestone in sheets over the reef surface.
+Furthermore, in locations unfavorable to the growth of corals, coralline algae can be the primary builders of an algal reef.

 Sponges

-"Sclerosponge" is the descriptive name for all Porifera that build reefs.
-In the early Cambrian period, Archaeocyatha sponges were the world's first reef-building organisms, and sponges were the only reef-builders until the Ordovician.
-Sclerosponges still assist corals building modern reefs, but like coralline algae are much slower-growing than corals and their contribution is (usually) minor.

-In the northern Pacific Ocean cloud sponges still create deep-water mineral-structures without corals, although the structures are not recognizable from the surface like tropical reefs.
-They are the only extant organisms known to build reef-like structures in cold water.
+Sponge reefs are reefs produced by sea sponges.
+Hexactinellid sponges are known to form reefs off the coast of British Columbia, southeast Alaska and Washington state.
+Reefs discovered in Hecate Strait, British Columbia, have grown to up to 7 kilometres long and 20 metres high.
+Hexactinellid sponge reefs were first identified in the Middle Triassic (245–208 million years ago).
+The sponges reached their full extent in the late Jurassic (201–145 million years ago) when a discontinuous reef system 7,000 km long stretched across the northern Tethys and North Atlantic basins, but have since declined and were thought to be extinct until existing reefs were discovered in 1987–1988.

+Archaeocyatha, an extinct clade of sponges, were the planet's first reef-building animals and are an index fossil for the Lower Cambrian worldwide.
+Similarly, Stromatoporoidea were another extinct clade of reef-building sponges.
+Unlike corals, stromatoporoids usually settled on soft substrates, so their 'reefs' occupied only a single level rather than a multi-tiered vertical framework of built-up skeletons.

 Bivalves

 Oyster reefs are dense aggregations of oysters living in colonial communities.
-Other regionally-specific names for these structures include oyster beds and oyster banks.
+Other regionally specific names for these structures include oyster beds and oyster banks.
 Oyster larvae require a hard substrate or surface to attach on, which includes the shells of old or dead oysters.
 Thus reefs can build up over time as new larvae settle on older individuals.
 Crassostrea virginica were once abundant in Chesapeake Bay and shorelines bordering the Atlantic coastal plain until the late nineteenth century.
 Ostrea angasi is a species of flat oyster that had also formed large reefs in South Australia.

 Hippuritida, an extinct order of bivalves known as rudists, were major reef-building organisms during the Cretaceous.
 By the mid-Cretaceous, rudists became the dominant tropical reef-builders, becoming more numerous than scleractinian corals.
 During this period, ocean temperatures and saline levels—which corals are sensitive to—were higher than it is today, which may have contributed to the success of rudist reefs.

+Gastropods

+Some gastropods, like family Vermetidae, are sessile and cement themselves to the substrate, contributing to the reef building.